sws2apps/sws-pocket/README.md

 ## May I contribute?

 Of course!!!
 We are more than happy to receive support from you, if you are very interested to help us.
-Create an issue, or a PR to contribute directly to this application.
+Please read our [contribution workflow](https://github.com/sws2apps/sws-pocket/blob/main/CONTRIBUTING.md) on how to do so.